Ion Țurcanu

-Ion Țurcanu (born January 15, 1946, in Găureni, Nisporeni) is an author, educator, historian, memoirist, professor, former member of the Parliament (1990–1994), politician and Romanian writer from Moldova.
+Ion Țurcanu (born 15 January 1946) is an author, educator, historian, memoirist, professor, former member of the Parliament (1990–1994), politician and Romanian writer from Moldova.

-He is one of the 277 MPs of the first parliament of the former RSS Republic (later the Republic of Moldova), who voted for the Declaration of Independence of the Republic of Moldova on 27 August 1991.
+He is one of the 277 MPs of the first parliament of the former Soviet Socialist Republic (later the Republic of Moldova), who voted for the Declaration of Independence of the Republic of Moldova on 27 August 1991.

 Biography

 Țurcanu was born on January 15, 1946, in Găurenii de Sus, former Lăpușna County.
-He graduated from the State University of Moldova in 1969 and obtained his doctorate in history in 1975.
+He graduated from Moldova State University in 1969 and obtained his doctorate in history in 1975.
 He started work as a teacher in the village Bărboieni, Nisporeni District.
-After getting his PhD, he became a senior lecturer, then lecturer at the Pedagogical Institute "Ion Creangă".
-In the years 1993-1997, he worked at the History Institute of the Academy of Sciences of Moldova.
-Since 2001, he returned to his professorial career in higher education, this time at the State University of Moldova.
+After obtaining his PhD, he became a senior lecturer, then lecturer at the Pedagogical Institute "Ion Creangă".
+In the years 1993–1997, he worked at the History Institute of the Academy of Sciences of Moldova.
+Since 2001, he returned to his professorial career in higher education, this time at Moldova State University.

 He participated in the creation, in 1988, of the Democratic Movement in Support of the Perestroika, (the future Moldovan Popular Front).
 In the years 1987–1990 he published a series of articles in the Chișinău press to inform the population on the thorny subjects of the history of Bessarabia, and that of all Romanians.
 In the same context he initiated a critique of the historiographical Soviet propaganda that falsified the historical themes mentioned above.
-In the years 1990-1994 he was a Member and Secretary of the Parliament.
+In the years 1990–1994 he was a Member and Secretary of the Parliament.
 In 1998, he established the New Moldavian National Party, which participated in the local elections in 1999 and parliamentary ones in 2001, but without obtaining significant results.